Shopify/checkout-sheet-kit-swift/README.md

 }
 ```

+> [!TIP]
-To help optimize and deliver the best experience the SDK also provides a [preloading API](#preloading) that can be used to initialize the checkout session ahead of time.
+> To help optimize and deliver the best experience, the SDK also provides a [preloading API](#preloading) which can be used to initialize the checkout session ahead of time.

 ### Configuration